 Further, below you'll find our favourite jewellery designers (we asked our sister site Who What Wear for their recommendations too) because the jewellery you choose is just as important as the placement.

-Keep scrolling to find the five ear piercings that all the cool girls have.
+Keep scrolling to find the six ear piercings that all the cool girls have.

 The Daith Ear Piercing

 Found in a slightly awkward position, the daith (pronounced like "faith") takes a skilled piercer.
 It's also the piercing that is rumoured to help alleviate migraines.